Last Update: 2/22/20

 Sometimes, the libel or slander is so shocking and horrible that the law will find it is in the public interest to punish the wrongdoer for their actions.
 These are called “punitive damages” and they are also available under Florida law.

-The Florida Supreme Court has ruledthat punishment damages can be assessed against defendants who defame their victim with malice, or ill will, toward him (or her).
+The Florida Supreme Court has ruled that punitive damages (damages designed to punish the defendant) can be assessed against defendants who defame their victim with malice, or ill will, toward him (or her).

 What does the plaintiff have to do here?
 Provide evidence that the defendant acted with “ill will, hostility, and an intent to harm the plaintiff.”